threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 3. Community solutions and workarounds
 4. Alternative cloud providers with nested virtualization support

+## Gateway Usage for Users (When Available)

+Once Hetzner resolves nested virtualization limitations and your web gateway becomes operational, users will be able to leverage it:

+### For Workload Deployment
+1. **Deploy workloads** on any 3Nodes (IPv4 not required)
+2. **Select your gateway** from available options in the ThreeFold Dashboard
+3. **Configure routing** to connect gateway to workload via Mycelium network
+4. **Access applications** through the gateway's public IPv4 endpoint

+### Gateway Benefits for Users
+- **Cost Savings**: No need for expensive IPv4 addresses on workload nodes
+- **European Connectivity**: Excellent performance for European users
+- **Secure Communication**: Internal traffic encrypted via Mycelium network
+- **Flexible Deployment**: Place workloads on optimal 3Nodes regardless of IP availability

 ## Conclusion

-While ZeroOS cannot currently run fully on Hetzner Cloud due to nested virtualization limitations, this guide provides the foundation for when this support becomes available.
+While ZeroOS cannot currently run fully on Hetzner Cloud due to nested virtualization limitations, this guide provides the complete foundation for when this support becomes available.
 The custom iPXE approach works correctly up to the virtualization step, indicating that the networking and boot process are properly configured.

-**Recommendation**: Monitor both Hetzner Cloud and ZeroOS development for updates that resolve the nested virtualization requirement, or consider alternative cloud providers that support nested virtualization for immediate ZeroOS gateway deployment.
+### Current Status
+- **Setup Process**: Fully documented and tested
+- **Network Configuration**: Verified working
+- **Boot Process**: Successfully configured
+- **Limitation**: Nested virtualization requirement blocks full functionality

+### Next Steps
+1. **Monitor Hetzner updates** for nested virtualization support
+2. **Track ZeroOS development** for potential workarounds
+3. **Consider alternative providers** for immediate gateway deployment
+4. **Prepare for quick deployment** once limitations are resolved

+**Recommendation**: This guide positions you to quickly deploy a Hetzner-based web gateway as soon as the nested virtualization limitation is resolved, providing cost-effective European gateway services to the ThreeFold community.